Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 BLM barely like that.

-Yeah, but it's like three lesbians that run it, like they don't give a shit about anybody.
+Yeah, but it's like three lesbians that run it.

-It became it's funny, became anti-black.
+It became, it's funny, became anti-black.

-Um she's down, but we're waiting on Daily Wire.
+So she's down, but we're waiting on Daily Wire.

 So we'll see what happens, guys.

-Yep, definitely uh we're on it.
+Definitely we're on it.

-Hopefully uh it happens.
+Hopefully it happens.

-I don't hold my breath with certain guests, and the reason why is because we're very controversial.
+And the reason why is because we're very controversial.

-I mean, hell, I mean, let's be honest here.
+I mean, let's be honest here.

 I put on a whole clan outfit and started dancing around.